Saturday, September 30, 2023

 4) Use flashcards: Flashcards are a great way to practice vocabulary words.
 You can make your own flashcards with the words you want to learn or use an online tool.
 Review your flashcards regularly to reinforce your memory of the words.

 5) Practice with exercises: There are many online resources that offer exercises and quizzes to help you practice and test your vocabulary.
-Some popular websites include Quizlet, Vocabulary.com, and Memrise.
-Even this website has a lot of material for studying English.
+Some popular websites include Quizlet, Vocabulary.com, etc,

 6) Listen to English: Listening to English is an excellent way to learn new vocabulary words and improve your pronunciation.
 You can watch English-language movies, TV shows, and documentaries, or listen to podcasts and radio programs.
 See my other post about using music to learn English and improve pronunciation.